All Posts

 Oil steadies from decade-highs as Iran talks kindle supply hopes

-By Marcy de Luna HOUSTON (Reuters) – Oil steadied after hitting prices not see..
+By Marcy de Luna HOUSTON (Reuters) – Oil steadied after hitting prices not seen in roughly a decade on Thursday, as sellers jump..

 Russian ETF jumps as some sense bargains in ‘uninvestable’ market